ChronicleTeam/chronicle/README.md

 For example, someone could manage their bills, legal documents, groceries, family photos, and work hours, all in one place.
 Then, using beginner friendly tools, create a dashboard for bills spent per month, groceries count per week, photos and documents disk usage in gigabytes, and average work per day.

-Chronicle should be able to fit a wide range of use cases, all in one platform.
+Chronicle should cover a wide range of use cases, for work and personal life.

 Finally, Chronicle will allow importing and exporting data and provide an option for local and cloud storage.